No items found.

 Think of it as the point of no return.
 It’s time for crisis, followed (probably) by some kind of enlightenment.
 Your protagonist starts to understand the character growth necessary to reverse their misfortune or pursue their goal.

 The midpoint is the point of no return.
-It’s time for crisis, followed by enlightenment.
+It’s time for crisis, followed by some kind of enlightenment.
 Your protagonist starts to understand the character growth necessary to reverse their misfortune or pursue their goal.

 Researching your characters